Mitigated barren plateaus in the time-nonlocal optimization of analog quantum-algorithm protocols: Conclusion

 \section{Conclusion}

-We have proposed a system-agnostic ansatz of analogue variational quantum algorithms rooted in quantum optimal control.
+We have proposed a system-agnostic ansatz of analog variational quantum algorithms rooted in quantum optimal control.
 The central feature of our ansatz is that it treats the Fourier coefficients of the time-controlled system parameters of a given Hamiltonian as trainable.
-Therefore our ansatz is non-local in time and has no direct analog in discretized parametrized quantum circuits.
+Therefore, our ansatz is non-local in time and has no direct analog in discretized parameterized quantum circuits.
 By restricting the modes to low-end frequencies we keep the amount of trainable parameters low, while also ensuring smooth quantum protocols and sufficient controllability by construction.
 We have applied a measurement based stochastic quantum natural gradient optimization scheme to our ansatz to generate protocols for the quantum Fourier transform for up to four qubits.
 Additionally, we have optimized ground state preparation processes for random problem Hamiltonians for up to six qubits.
-We compared the results to optimizations of the more commonly utilized step-wise parametrization ansatz.
+We compared the results to optimizations of the more commonly utilized step-wise parameterization ansatz.
+The results we have presented here are limited to few-qubit systems, as the numerical simulations on the native Hamiltonian level are computationally more demanding than the circuit-based counter-parts of conventional VQA.
+This does not translate into a lack of scalability in a true hybrid realization of the proposed method.

 We have demonstrated that the convergence behavior of our ansatz outperforms the step-wise protocols in speed and consistency.
-In particular our ansatz shows a tendency to not suffer from vanishing gradients, which hinder the convergence of step-wise protocols and are a known obstacle of variational quantum algorithms.
-At the same time, we have found the effective implementation action to be comparable and to remain reasonably small in both ansätze.
+We have found the effective implementation action to be comparable and to remain reasonably small in both ansätze.
 We have analyzed the gradient along the loss landscape for both ansätze, and have shown that our ansatz shows non-exponentially decreasing variances with respect to the amount of qubits, indicating an absence of barren plateaus.
-The step-wise ansatz shows a characteristic exponential decay with the amount of qubits that is consistent with barren plateau studies on random parametrized quantum circuits.
+The step-wise ansatz shows a characteristic exponential decay with the amount of qubits that is consistent with barren plateau studies on random parameterized quantum circuits.
 The scaling behavior of objective gradient variances for larger systems, as well as tuning the sampling range for initialization and its relation to expressibility, will be elaborated on elsewhere.